Frequently Asked Questions

 Do I need to apply for accommodation?

-New Undergraduate students are expected to live in College accommodation during their first year of study and therefore do not need to apply to live in.
+You will be contacted by the Accommodation and Allocations Office, to ask you to register your interest to receive an offer of College accommodation.
 If for exceptional reasons, you wish to live out of College, you should talk to us about this by contacting firstname.lastname@example.org .
 Postgraduate students can express a preference for membership and accommodation or membership only; for more information please see www.durham.ac.uk/experience/colleges/moreinfo/pgpreference.

 What room types are available?